-Nutrition Information at the Point-of-Purchase: D

-INDICATOR: GRADE: RECOMMENDATIONS 7.
+OVERALL GRADE Nutrition Information at the Point-of-Purchase: D INDICATOR: RECOMMENDATIONS 7.
 Menu labelling is present BENCHMARK: A simple and consistent system of menu labelling is mandated in restaurants with ≥ 20 locations KEY FINDINGS: While some restaurants have voluntarily provided nutrition information for consumers, menu labelling is not mandatory in Alberta.
-D RESEARCH Assess the impact of menu labelling legislation on consumer food choices.
-PRACTICE Engage local dietitians in working with local businesses to identify healthy choices on menus (e.g. Bonnyville) https://abpolicycoalitionforprevention.ca/wp-content/uploads/2017/04/hac_communityreport_bonville_09.pdf POLICY Require that menu labelling be mandated in restaurants with ≥ 20 locations.
-IT TAKES A VILLAGE TO RAISE A CHILD Reform 'Children's Menus' to offer healthy choices HOW CAN ALBERTA RAISE THE GRADE?
-1. Mandate restaurants to use traffic light labels following the Alberta Nutrition Guidelines for menus.
-2. Restaurants work with local dietitians to categorize food according to traffic light labels.
-3. Restaurants show traffic light labelling on menus on their websites.
-8. Shelf labelling is present BENCHMARK: Grocery chains with ≥ 20 locations provide logos/symbols on store shelves to identify healthy foods KEY FINDINGS: Alberta lacks a simple and consistent government-approved shelf-labelling program; however, Loblaw Companies Limited's Guiding Stars program is the only shelf-labelling program in Alberta accounting for about 33% of stores in the province.
-D RESEARCH Continue to examine the effectiveness of various shelf labelling systems in identifying healthy foods.
-PRACTICE Promote government engagement with stakeholders to determine how to provide consumers with easy-to-understand, useful nutrition information to identify healthy food at point of purchase.
-POLICY Initiate a simple and consistent government-approved shelf labelling system across Alberta.
-HOW CAN ALBERTA RAISE THE GRADE?
-1. Mandate shelf labelling programs.
-2. Grocers work with local dietitians to categorize food.
-3. Grocers report that they use the shelf labelling system on company websites.
+RESEARCH Assess the impact of menu labelling legislation on consumer food choices.
+PRACTICE Engage local dietitians in working with local businesses to identify healthy choices on menus (e.g. Bonnyville) https:// abpolicycoalitionforprevention.ca/wp-content/ uploads/2017/04/hac_communityreport_bonville_09.pdf POLICY Require that menu labelling, such as traffic light labelling, be mandated in restaurants with ≥ 20 locations.
+IT TAKES A VILLAGE TO RAISE A CHILD Reform 'Children's Menus' to offer healthy choices.

+8. Shelf labelling is present BENCHMARK:

+Grocery chains with \geq 20 locations provide logos/ symbols on store shelves to identify healthy foods KEY FINDINGS:

+Alberta lacks a simple and consistent governmentapproved shelf-labelling program; however, Loblaw Companies Limited's Guiding Stars program is the only shelf-labelling program in Alberta accounting for about 33% of stores in the province.

+The BFE project found that of the grocery stores assessed across 4 Alberta communities, only 1 had shelf labelling.

+RECOMMENDATIONS

+RESEARCH

+Continue to examine the effectiveness of various shelf labelling systems in identifying healthy foods.

+PRACTICE

+Engage with stakeholders, including grocers, to determine how to provide consumers with easy-tounderstand, useful nutrition information to identify healthy food at point of purchase.

+POLICY

+Initiate a simple and consistent government- approved shelf labelling system across Alberta.

+2015 2016 2017 2018 2019 2020 2021

+F D D D D D D

+9. Product labelling is present

+BENCHMARK: